 - Sufficient resistance to deformation that may affect the safety of the athlete.

 Hardwood flooring systems

 Contrary to popular belief, not all basketball courts are made of wood.
 It however tends to be a favoured choice because most NBA (National Basketball Association) games are played on maple hardwood.
 Sports floors made of hardwood are recognized as one of the finest playing surfaces available and appreciated by most due to its classic and timeless natural look.
-Maple is a tight-grained wood species, making it extra dense and strong, which makes it capable of resisting to the test of time.
-Meeting the MFMA requirements and standards is also an important factor for this flooring system.
+Maple is a tight-grained wood species, making it extra dense and strong, which makes it capable of resisting to the test of time with proper care.
+Meeting the MFMA (Maple Flooring Manufacturers Association) requirements and standards is also an important factor for this flooring system.
 The major advantage of hardwood flooring is that it can be stained and painted to your desire, but deep sanding and refinishing is also possible many years later to produce a floor that looks as good as new.

 Resilient synthetic vinyl (PVC) floor

 Resilient vinyl is a flexible covering material that is respected for both for its composition and its usefulness.
 It is the most versatile floor covering as it caters to more activities than just your basketball sporting events.
 This flooring is offered in several thicknesses and many different colour variations to better adapt to your requirements.
 Superior quality synthetic products also offer important health, environmental, and safety benefits:

 - Low levels of VOCs (Volatile Organic Compounds)

 Gymnasium flooring research has come a long way when faced with building standards.
 These are not only helping to improve the indoor environment and air quality, but also creating flooring that is easy to maintain.